TheKrafter/thekrafter.github.io/kraftersrealm/claims.md

 | `/containertrust` | The above, plus utility blocks, containers, and animals |
 | `/trust` | Ability to interact with all blocks without restrictions |

+## Additional Info

+- You start with 200 claim blocks
+- Claims must be at least 5 blocks by 4 blocks wide
+- Claims are automatically removed and nature is restored after 30 days